cern-fts/davix/README.md

 make
 ```

-3. Try running an example command:
+You can now try running an example command:
 ```
 ./src/tools/davix-get https://www.kernel.org/pub/linux/kernel/v4.x/ChangeLog-4.0.1
 ```

 ## Contact
 Suggestions and patches are more than welcome.
-You can send an email to the [davix-devel](mailto:davix-devel@cern.ch) CERN mailing list, or contact directly the current maintainer, [Georgios Bitzes](mailto:georgios.bitzes@cern.ch).
+You can send an email to the [davix-devel](mailto:davix-devel@cern.ch) CERN mailing list, or contact directly the [current maintainer](mailto:georgios.bitzes@cern.ch).

 ## Contributors
 * Adrien Devresse
+* Fabrizio Furano
 * Kwong Tat Cheung
 * Georgios Bitzes